hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 I'd like to publish this as a paper someday, and would be interested in connecting with experts on this.
 There are a whole lot of different ideas here and, really, the topic is rich enough for a book.

+As always, this blog post reflects my own personal opinions, and not those of any institution I'm affiliated with.

 Here's an earlier, shorter presentation I gave on this (starts at 20:33 in the video):

 <center>